AnalogJ/scrutiny/README.md

 Neither file is required, however if provided, it allows you to configure how Scrutiny functions.

 ## Cron Schedule
-Unfortunately the Cron schedule cannot be configured via the `collector.yaml` (as the collector binary needs to be trigged by a scheduler/cron).
+Unfortunately the Cron schedule cannot be configured via the `collector.yaml` (as the collector binary needs to be triggered by a scheduler/cron).
-However, if you are using the official `ghcr.io/analogj/scrutiny:master-collector` or `ghcr.io/analogj/scrutiny:master-omnibus` docker images, you can use the `COLLECTOR_CRON_SCHEDULE` environmental variable to override the default cron schedule (daily @ midnight - `0 0 * * *`).
+However, if you are using the official `ghcr.io/starosdev/scrutiny:latest-collector` or `ghcr.io/starosdev/scrutiny:latest-omnibus` docker images, you can use the `COLLECTOR_CRON_SCHEDULE` environmental variable to override the default cron schedule (daily @ midnight - `0 0 * * *`).

 `docker run -e COLLECTOR_CRON_SCHEDULE="0 0 * * *" ...`